albertodonato/process-stats-exporter/README.md

 * `process_tasks_state_uninterruptible_sleep`: number of process tasks in uninterruptible sleep state

-Metrics are tagged with the command name, to allow filtering series, e.g.:
+All metrics are tagged with the command name, to allow filtering series, e.g.:

 ```bash
 process_mem_rss{cmd="bash"} 1726.0